codeck313/gImageGrabber/README.md

 imgScrape.browser(url, test=False)

-This to start a browser windows and scroll down the webpage to let more pictures load.It returns a raw source code encoded *utf-8*.
+This to start a browser windows and scroll down the webpage to let more pictures load.It returns a raw source code data of the webpage encoded in *utf-8* format.
 It takes 2 arguments url and test .

 1.  url is the url of the page it needs to open.
 2.  test is to make the browser scroll down less thus taking less time to return the source code.
-This is useful when you are writing or debugging.
+This is useful when you are writing or debugging something in your script.

 It uses Chrome or Firefox to work so make sure you have Google chrome or Firefox installed at their default directory.